YuehuaZhu/ProxyGML/README.md

 ## Getting Started

-Note that a fine-grained combination of parameter $N$ and parameter r resultes in better overall performance than that described in the paper.
+Note that a fine-grained combination of parameter $N$ and parameter $r$ resultes in better overall performance than that described in the paper.

 ### CUB-200-2011
 ```bash